 Decisions of the Selection Committee are final and binding.
-Subject to grounds for disqualification as noted above, no more than twenty (20) Applicants with Valid Applications that receive the highest score based on the Selection Committee’s review will be deemed a Best Practice and notified by telephone and/or email on or about December 21, 2017 – January 31, 2018.
+Subject to grounds for disqualification as noted above, no more than twenty (20) Applicants with Valid Applications that receive the highest score based on the Selection Committee’s review will be deemed a Best Practice.
+Those top twenty (20)will go through two rounds of judging and the final ten (10) with the highest scores will be notified by telephone and/or email on or about January 9, 2019 .
 The decisions of CooperVision and/or its agents (including, without limitation, the Selection Committee) are final on all matters relating to the Program.
 In the event of a tie in determining a Best Practice, the tied Valid Applications will be reviewed and scored by a separate Selection Committee to be determined by CooperVision using the criteria outlined above to determine the Best Practice.

 7. Recognition: Each Best Practice will be provided with an icon/badge.
 Each Best Practice will be acknowledged and recognized in the press and through events, publications, and an online profile on the CooperVision.com Best Practices homepage.
 Best Practices will also have the opportunity participate in CooperVision speaking engagements and engage in enhanced training and educational opportunities at CooperVision facilities or other locations.

 Each Best Practice shall be subject to the terms of a consulting agreement between the Applicant and CooperVision.
 Additionally, CooperVision may be required to report any payments or other transfers of value in accordance with the U.S. Physician Payments Sunshine Act.